xplosionmind/old.tommi.space/_jar/2020-05-07-IT-learning-resources.md

 title: "Learning resources"
 categories: geek
 toc: 0
+description: "A comprehensive list of great online learning resources.
+Official documentation is not included, since it can usually be found with a quick and trivial research."
 ---
-A comprehensive list of great online learning resources.
-Official documentation is not included, since it can usually be found with a quick and trivial research.

 ## Geek stuff